csaf-tools/csaf-action/README.md

 | `openpgp_secret_key` | No | - | The armored OpenPGP secret key, provided as GitHub secret. |
 | `openpgp_key` | No | - | The armored OpenPGP public key, provided as GitHub secret. |

+### Changing the URL

+When the GitHub Pages URL changes, the file `html/.well-known/csaf/provider-metadata.json` in branch `gh-pages` must be delete to take effect.

 ## License

 FIXME